k1d4/Mal-Analysis/README.md

 ## To Run Malware Tool

-We offer two versions of the malware classification tool, a parallel implementation (`Parallelized`) and a single machine implementation (`SingleMachine`, the former version of the tool) .
+We offer two versions of the malware classification tool, a parallel implementation (`Parallelized`) and a single machine implementation (`SingleMachine`, the former version of the tool).

 ### Running the Parallel Implementation

 To run the parallelized malware tool, you must initialize both the Head (Client) Machine and the Analysis Machines.
 Download a copy of the full project onto each machine.
+[Retargetable Decompiler (RetDec)](https://retdec.com) must also be installed on each Analysis Machine.

 On each machine, compile all the requisite Java files by running `javac *.java` within the `Parallelized` directory.

 On each Analysis Machine, run `java AnalysisMachine [port]`, where `[port]` is the port number to establish a connection.